digitalyoshixi/zettelkasten/content/Math/Vector Space.md

   - linalg
   - math
 ---
-A vector space $V$ is a set of vectors that has:
+A vector space $V$ is a set of vectors that has closure under:
 - [[Vector Addition]]
 - [[Vector Scalar Multiplication]]
 And both operations follows the 8 axioms: